 - Decide on Business Type: Choose whether your cleaning business will be residential or commercial.
 Cost: free.

 - Pick a Business Name: Decide a catchy name for your new cleaning business.
 Cost: free.
+For a list of ideas, check out our Names for a Cleaning Business post.

 - Buy Supplies: Purchase business supplies, such as receipt books, brooms, mops, buckets, dusters, cleaning supplies, and a vacuum cleaner.
 Cost: $200 to $300.